IndustriousKraken/boxy/IMPLEMENTATION_PLAN.md

 - **Reliability**: ✅ No panics in current implementation
 - **Size**: ✅ Zero dependencies, small footprint

-## Key Insight

-The magic of Boxy is NOT in doing everything, but in doing boxes so well that everything else becomes easy to build on top.
-Like LEGO blocks - simple, solid, composable.

 ## Next Steps (Recommended Order)

 1. **Column Width Control** - Add per-column size constraints
 2. **Custom Truncation Indicators** - Allow customizing "..." for truncated text
 3. **Word-Aware Breaking** - Smart text wrapping for long content
-4. **Benchmark Performance** - Validate 100x100 table rendering speed
-5. **Height Constraints (Proper)** - Fix the implementation when explicitly set
-5. **More Examples** - Add examples for canvas animations, factory usage, and advanced layouts